 Welcome to Teejop, an extraordinary cultural and agricultural center with thousands of years of human story.

-Teejop (or Four Lakes in Hoocąk language) is where the University of Wisconsin-Madison main campus is located, but with UW-Madison research and agricultural stations, UW Health clinics, and Division of Extension offices located in each county, UW-Madison is located throughout Wisconsin with many connections to the 12 American Indian Nations of Wisconsin.
+Teejop, which means “Four Lakes” in the Hoocąk language, is the location of the University of Wisconsin-Madison’s main campus.
+However, the university’s presence extends far beyond this site, with research and agricultural stations, UW Health clinics, and Division of Extension offices spread throughout Wisconsin.
+This widespread presence allows UW-Madison to maintain strong connections with the 12 American Indian Nations of Wisconsin.